* Inflation fears, political uncertainty pressure lira

 By Dasha Afanasieva

-ISTANBUL, Jan 2 (Reuters) - The Turkish lira deepened its slide to record lows on Thursday as fears that consumption tax hikes would fuel inflation added to concern about the fallout of an unprecedented corruption scandal.
+ISTANBUL, Jan 2 (Reuters) - The Turkish lira's slide to record lows picked up speed on Thursday as fears that tax hikes would fuel inflation aggravated concern about fallout from a corruption scandal.

-In a surprise move, Turkey raised the special consumption taxes on new passenger cars, alcoholic drinks, tobacco products and mobile phones on Wednesday, which analysts estimated could add 1 percent to inflation this year.
+In a surprise move, Turkey raised consumption taxes on new passenger cars, alcoholic drinks, tobacco products and mobile phones on Wednesday, which analysts estimated could add 1 percent to inflation this year.

-That adds to a growing list of headaches for a central bank already heavily involved in propping up the lira with sales of foreign currency reserves while striving to keep interest rates low to support growth.
+That adds to the headaches for the central bank.
+It is already propping up the lira with sales of foreign currency reserves while striving to keep interest rates low to support growth.

-The lira weakened to a record of 2.1800 to the dollar by 1043 GMT from 2.1500 late on Tuesday, ahead of the New Year holiday.
+The lira weakened to a record of 2.1885 to the dollar at 1332 GMT from 2.1500 late on Tuesday, ahead of the New Year holiday.
+By 1546 GMT, it was at 2.1732.
 Higher inflation makes the currency less profitable to hold, assuming stable interest rates.